pyDock/AlphaFold3-Conda-Install/README.md

 ### 5. Create an Execution Script: `AF3_run.sh`

-Once you have installed AlphaFold 3, you can test your setup using e.g. the following input JSON file named fold_input.json:
+Once you have installed AlphaFold 3, go to your working directory and test the AlphaFold 3 run using, for example, the following input JSON file named `fold_input.json`:
 ```
 {
   "name": "2PV7",